inno-devops-labs/S25-core-course-labs/app_python/DOCKER.md

 ## ✅ Best Practices

+### Using linter

+I use `hadolint` linter to ensure that `Dockerfile` adheres to best practices and to identify possible problems early.

 ### Minimal base image

-I am using a lightweight image that is based on Alpine Linux and I specify the exact versions of Python and Alpine.
+I use a lightweight image that is based on Alpine Linux and I specify the exact versions of Python and Alpine.
 This reduces the image size and the potential attack surface.

 ### Using working directory